harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 * AKS managed AAD, enabled or disabled.
 * Kubernetes RBAC, enabled.
 * Azure RBAC, enabled or disabled.

-	+ For more information, go to the **Deployments (CD)** section of the [Kubernetes cluster connector settings reference](ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md).
+For more information, go to the **Deployments (CD)** section of the [Kubernetes cluster connector settings reference](ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md).
-* AKS property `disableLocalAccounts`, enabled or disabled, unless used for deployment.
-    + To use an AKS cluster for deployment, the AKS cluster must have local accounts enabled (`disableLocalAccounts=false`).

 ### AKS role requirements